avanzosc/odoo-addons/analytic_line_kind/README.rst

    :alt: License: AGPL-3

 ============================
-Analytic line classification
+Analytic Line Classification
 ============================

-This module adds a new many2one field in Analytic Entries, that reffers to analytic line classification.
+This module adds a new many2one field in Analytic Entries, that refers to analytic line classification.

 Bug Tracker